arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/ref/README.md

 `Ref` is an asynchronous, concurrent mutable reference.
 It provides safe concurrent access and modification of its content.
-You could consider `Ref` a purely functional wrapper over an `AtomicReference` in context `F`, that is always initialised to a value `A`.
+You could consider `Ref` a purely functional wrapper over an `AtomicReference` in context `F` that is always initialized to a value `A`.

 ## Constructing a Ref

-There are several ways to construct a `Ref`, the easiest the `of` factory method.
+There are several ways to construct a `Ref`, the easiest being the `of` factory method.
-Since the allocation of mutable state is not referentially transparent this side-effect is contained within `F`.
+Since the allocation of mutable state is not referentially transparent, this side-effect is contained within `F`.

 ```kotlin:ank:silent
 import arrow.fx.*